[Last Updated May 2020]

 They include issues such as:

 - A software issue e.g. an operating system update that contained a bug

 - Hardware faults including factors such as power supplies or storage devices like hard disks which can fail over time

 - Any calls in progress immediately stop recording and may be irretrievably corrupted

-Cost is going to be the main one: extra hardware, licensing and administration need to be factored in and these need to be offset against the value of those calls.
-In dealer trading an unrecorded call can cost millions, but in call centres the cost is probably less so you will need to look at your business calls and weigh up their value.
+Cost is going to be the main one: extra hardware, licensing and administration needs to be factored in and these need to be offset against the value of those calls.
+In dealer trading, an unrecorded call can cost millions if the Regulator comes knocking, but in contact centres the cost is probably less, so make sure you analyse your business calls beforehand and weigh up their value.

 Resiliency is all about business continuity and ensuring you can still maintain essential functions during as well as after a disaster has occurred.